OoALRAi/c_ml_2/readme.md

 * backward (done)
 * test softamx (done)
 * mnist is implemented
+* solve a bug cause the one hot encoding to have multiple ones at once. (done)
 -----------

 * derivative of softmax in combination with cross entropy loss (done)